Shepherds-Scribes/william-perkins/markdown/transcribed/volume-1/4-six-principles/12-the-fourth-principle-expounded.md

 *Q.* How is the *corruption* of ſinne purged?
 *A.* By the [^ao] *merits* and *power* of Chriſts death, which being by faith applyed is as a *coraſiue* to abate, conſume, and weaken the power of all ſinne.

+*Q.* How is a man indued with inherent righteouſneſſe?
+*A.* Through the [^ap] vertue of Chriſts reſurrection: which being applyed by faith, is as a *reſtoratiue* to reuiue a man that is dead in ſinne, to newneſſe of life.

+*Q.* In what part of man is ſanctification wrought?
+*A.* In [^aq] euery part of body and ſoule.

+*Q.* In what time is it wrought?
+*A.* It is [^ar] begun in this life, in which the faithfull receiue onely the *firſt fruits* of the Spirit, and it is not finiſhed before the end of this life.

+*Q.* What graces of the Spirit doe vſually ſhew themſelues in the heart of a man ſanctified?
+*A.* The *hatred* [^as] of sinne, and the loue of righteouſneſſe.

+*Q.* What proceedes of them?
+*A.* *Repentance,* which is [^at] a ſetled purpoſe in the heart, with a careful endeauour to leaue all his ſinnes, and to liue a Chriſtian life, according to all Gods commandements.

+*Q.* What goeth with repentance?
+*A.* A continuall fighting and ſtrugling againſt the aſſaults of a mans owne fleſh, againſt the motions of the diuell, and the inticements of the world.

+*Q.* What followeth after a man hath gotten the victory in any temptation or affliction?
+*A.* [^au] Experience of Gods loue in Chriſt, and ſo increaſe of peace of conſcience, and ioy in the holy Ghoſt.

+*Q.* What followeth if in any temptation he be ouercome and through infirmity fall?
+*A.* After a while [^ax] there will ariſe a *godly sorrow,* which is, when a man is grieued for no other cauſe in the world, but for this onely, that by his ſin he hath diſpleaſed God, who hath been vnto him a moſt mercifull and louing Father.

+*Q.* What ſigne is there of this ſorrow?
+*A.* The true ſigne [^ay] of it is this, when a man can bee grieued for the very *diſobedience of God* in his euill word or deede, though he ſhould neuer be puniſhed, and though there were neither heauen nor hell.

+*Q.* What followes after this ſorrow?
+*A.* Repentance [^az] *renewed afreſh.*

+*Q.* By what ſignes will this repentance appeare?
+*A.* By [^ba] ſeuen.
+1. A care to leaue the ſinne into which hee is fallen.
+2. An vtter condemning of himſelfe for it, with a crauing of pardon.
+3. A great anger againſt himſelfe for his careleſneſſe.
+4. A feare leſt he ſhould fall into the ſame ſinne againe.
+5. A deſire euer after to pleaſe God.
+6. A zeale of the ſame.
+7. Reuenge vpon himſelfe for his former offence.

+[^a]: Ioh.
+2. 2. (?)
+1 Ioh.
+1. 12. and 6.
+35 [transcriber's note: likely intended to be John rather than 1 John] Gal 3.
+7. Col. 2.
+12.